lydell/vim-like-key-notation/readme.md

 a character on the screen, like “a”, “A”, “/” and “?” that we talked about before.
 Instead, it triggers other things.

-“Esc”, as well as many other keys such as “Enter”, “Shift” and “ArrowLeft” are so called non-printable keys, while “a”, “A”, “/” and “?” are printable keys.
+“Esc”, as well as many other keys such as “Tab”, “Shift” and “ArrowLeft” are so called non-printable keys, while “a”, “A”, “/” and “?” are printable keys.

 In short, printable keys are notated the way they are, while non-printable keys are notated by their name enclosed by `<` and `>`.
 A few more examples of the